Sarah Woolf-King

 Courses Taught

-The goal of my research is to inform the development of behavioral and psychological interventions for people coping with or at-risk for chronic medical conditions and/or substance use disorders.
-The majority of my work focuses on hazardous alcohol use and behavioral aspects of HIV treatment and prevention.
+The majority of my work focuses on unhealthy alcohol use and behavioral aspects of HIV treatment and prevention.
 My lab works with college students, sexual and gender minorities, people with HIV (PWH), and people who drink alcohol at levels that increase risk for the development of alcohol use disorder.
-Ongoing research in the lab includes: internet-based studies of sexual behavior and substance use among U.S. college students, alcohol-associated sexual violence among college women, and a pilot randomized controlled trial of acceptance and commitment therapy (ACT) for PWH who drink at hazardous levels.
-I am also involved with several projects related to alcohol use and HIV/AIDS in East Africa, and I have an emerging line of research on the mental health needs of parents of children affected by congenital heart disease (CHD).
+Ongoing research in the lab includes: internet-based studies of sexual behavior and substance use among U.S. college students, alcohol-associated sexual violence among college women, and a randomized controlled trial (RCT) of Acceptance and Commitment Therapy (ACT) for PWH who drink at hazardous levels.
+I am also involved with intervention development projects related to alcohol use and HIV/AIDS in East Africa.

 Below is a list of representative publications.
 For a full list, please visit: https://scholar.google.com/citations?user=y8XE09UAAAAJ&hl=en